FelipePukento/3D-PrintersHub/README.md

 5. **Opening the Web Interface**:
    - The script automatically opens the HUB interface in the user's default web browser.

+### Printer Setup
+- **Same Network Requirement**: All printers must be connected to the same network to be detected.
+- **Local Software Service**: Each printer runs a local service that allows communication.
+- **Hotspot 2.0 Compatibility**: The system works over Hotspot 2.0 but requires a stable 2.4GHz Wi-Fi network.

 ### Installation
 1. Ensure you have Python installed.
 2. Install required dependencies: